rjsgn/outline-terraform-ansible/README.md

 - Add firewall rules to open ports 22, 80 and 443 *(TCP and ICMP Protocols)*
 - Install Outline server and it's dependencies
 - Deploy the application using PM2
+- Install Nginx and Certbot
+- Create a reverse proxy to the application
+- Get Let's Encrypt certificate for the domain mentioned in `ansible/group_vars/all` (Optional)

 ## Prerequisites

 - [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 - [Terraform Provisioner Ansible](https://github.com/radekg/terraform-provisioner-ansible)
+- Google Cloud Platform Service Account Private Key with required permissions
+- Domain Name (Optional)

 ## How to use

 Before running the script, make sure you update values in the file `vars.tf`.
+Alternatively, you can use a `.tfvars` file.

     Note: